PMP stands for “Project Management Professional” and is awarded by the Project Management Institute (PMI), USA.

 However, if you ask me, I would suggest you go for both.
 If you are planning to get the PMP certification, after passing it you should at least try the PRINCE2 Foundation course.

-And if you are going for PRINCE2, try to get PMP after attaining your PRINCE2 certification.
+And if you are going for PRINCE2, try to get PMP certified after attaining your PRINCE2 certification.

-And in fact, the PMI also recommends PRINCE2, as per the PMBOK Guide Fifth edition: “this standard is a guide rather than a specific methodology.
-One can use different methodologies and tools (e.g., agile, waterfall, PRINCE2) to implement the project management framework.”
+In fact, the PMI also recommends PRINCE2, as per the PMBOK Guide Fifth edition: “this standard is a guide rather than a specific methodology.
+One can use different methodologies and tools (e.g., Agile, waterfall, PRINCE2) to implement the project management framework.”

 This shows that these two certifications complement each other rather than compete.

 Although PMP and PRINCE2 are different certifications and follow slightly different paths, their objective is the same, i.e. to complete projects successfully.
 Choosing a certification is totally personal and depends on the geographic location you are in and the certification’s demand.

 If you intended to take the PMP exam, I suggest you at least gain a good understanding of the PRINCE2 methodologies after passing the exam.
 Likewise, you must read the PMBOK Guide after becoming a PRINCE2 Practitioner.